Introduction to Statistics with R

 Analysis of quantitative data: Non-parametric statistics

 In this module, we cover the main non-parametric tests.
-The classic parametric tests such as t-tests or correlation have non-parametric counterparts that we should use when our data fail to meet the assumptions required by the tests for the behaviour of the data.
-We look at the non-parametric equivalents and the circumstances under which these would be a better choice for your analysis.
+The classic parametric tests such as t-tests or correlation have non-parametric counterparts that we should use when our data fail to meet parametric assumptions.
+We explore how these non-parametric tests work and the circumstances under which these would be a better choice for your analysis.

 Analysing qualitative data

-In the final section we move away from quantitative data to the analysis of categorical values where we are looking at the counts of different categorical options.
-As well as illustrating different ways to visualise this data we look at the chi-square and Fisher's exact test for the comparison of proportional shifts in the amonts of different categories in a data set.
+In the final section we move away from quantitative data to the analysis of qualitative data where we are looking at the counts of different categorical groups.
+As well as illustrating different ways to visualise this data we look at the chi-square and Fisher's exact test for the comparison of proportions across different categories in a dataset.